janbert/VSTiBox/README.md

 - Custom linear audio PSU 230Vac in, +/-10Vdc out
 - Custom interface boards with 8x 24PPR encoders and 8x RGB silicon pad buttons

-# Reference
-For information of the original project by Tom Lokovic, as well as the original documentation and samples, see the midi-dot-net Google Code page.

 # Libraries
 This project uses a number of libraries.
 - BlueWave.Interop.Asio	https://www.codeproject.com/Articles/24536/Low-Latency-Audio-using-ASIO-Drivers-in-NET?msg=4526889